Configure a system interpreter

 To work with your Python code in IntelliJ IDEA, you need to configure at least one interpreter.
 A system interpreter is the one that comes with your Python installation.
 You can use it solely for all Python scripts or take it as a base interpreter for Python virtual environments.

 Configure a system Python interpreter

-In the Project Structure dialog, select SDKs under the Platform Settings section, click , and from the popup menu, choose Python SDK.
+In the Project Structure dialog, select SDKs under the Platform Settings section, click , and choose Add Python SDK from the popup menu.

 In the left-hand pane of the Add Python Interpreter dialog, select System Interpreter.

 In the Interpreter field, type the fully-qualified path to the required interpreter executable, or click and in the Select Python Interpreter dialog that opens, choose the desired Python executable and click OK.

 When configuring the base interpreter, you need to specify the path to the Python executable.
 If IntelliJ IDEA detects no Python on your machine, it provides the following options:

 Specify a path to the Python executable (in case of non-standard installation)